 ORIENTAL ELEGANCE

-Chinese Art from the Tianjin Museum Collection
+“Oriental Elegance: Chinese Traditional Art” features select artworks from the Tianjin Museum Collection.

 Tianjin is located at a latitude of 38° 34′ to 40° 15′ North and a longitude of 116° 43′ to 118° 4′ East, in the eastern eight of the international time zones.
 Lying in the northeast of the North China Plain, downstream of the Haihe River Basin, bordering the Bohai Sea in the east and the Yanshan Mountains in the north, the city covers a total land area of 11,917 square kilometres with a perimeter of 1,291 kilometres, of which the coastline is 153 kilometres.